 # 9 – Three Times As Bad

 Turning once again to the first Rossington Collins Band album is a song entitled “Three Times as Bad.”
 The song starts out with a burning guitar solo that segues into the amazing soulful blues vocals of Dale Krantz.
-This is southern soul at its best.
+This is Southern Soul at its best.
 One can hear a bit of Janis Joplin in Dale’s vocals.
 The song also features a beautiful piano solo by Billy Powell.
-Once can not describes what a Godsend this album was for Lynyrd Skynyrd fans when it was first released back in 1980.
-“Three Times As Bad,” appeared as the second track on the album behind the albums burning opening track “Prime Time,” which is also featured on this top 10 Rossington Collins Band Album.
+One can not describe what a Godsend this album was for Lynyrd Skynyrd fans when it was first released back in 1980.
+“Three Times As Bad,” appeared as the second track on the album behind the album’s scorching opening track “Prime Time,” which is also featured on this top 10 Rossington Collins Band Album.